Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Results and Discussions

 \section{Results and Discussions}

 In the present work, the event direction is presumed as a mean direction of all individual muons in an event.
-In the analysis, the clustering of events towards any specific point in the sky was not observed for the data recorded in the detector.
-Also, no significant modulation of the fraction of multiple track events was observed during the period of observation irrespective of periodic changes in trigger rate.
+In the analysis, the clustering of events towards any specific region in the sky was not observed for the data recorded in the detector, which can be confirmed by the Figure~\ref{fig:pinsk}.

+Also, no significant modulation of the ratio of the events containing 2, 3 and 4 tracks with respect to single track events was observed during the period of observation irrespective of the periodic changes in the reconstruction efficiency.
 Hence, the assumption of uniform distribution of cosmic ray directions which are used in the CORSIKA simulations are justified by the absence of anisotropy in the data.

 The total number of events with at least one reconstructed track in it is approximately 206\,millions.
 The normalised fraction of the events containing 2, 3 and 4 tracks with respect to single track events are calculated to be $6.35\pm 0.05\times 10^{-5}$, $5.82\pm 0.53\times 10^{-7}$ and $1.94\pm 0.97\times 10^{-8}$, respectively from the cosmic ray data.
-The total number events with two tracks is in close agreement with the rough estimation obtained using equation~\ref{eq:random}.

 The normalised fraction of the events containing 2, 3 and 4 tracks are also calculated from the CORSIKA simulation for different types of cosmic primaries (H, He, C, O, Si, and Fe) and for different hadronic interaction models (QGSJET-II-04 and QGSJET01d), which are shown in Table~\ref{tab:ratio1}.
 In order to compare the simulated results with data, all the normalised fraction, calculated for different cosmic primaries are summed with weights where the abundances in the primary composition\cite{cosmic1,pdgspectra1} are used as the weights.
 The comparison of data and the combined predictions are given in Table~\ref{tab:ratio2}.